 “For me, it has always been important to discuss university matters in confidence.
 We met twice a year, talking about accreditation processes, the relationship with industry, the grants system, and the relationship between pre-university education and university education in the Netherlands.
 We tend to think that it is only the Netherlands that is affected by that, but it is just as relevant an issue in Stockholm.”

 Hans van Duijn, former rector Eindhoven University of Technology

 “After the Treaty of Bologna, we knew more about everyone else’s education systems, although that tells us little about the substance of a title,” says Heinzel.
 “We therefore met to evaluate the quality aspects of the titles.”

 Ramon Wyss, the vice-president of the Royal Institute of Technology (KTH) in Stockholm, describes it as “a very powerful declaration”.
 “And it is very useful for, say, a Dutch student wishing to do his Master’s at a department somewhere else in Europe, where they may never have heard of Eindhoven.”

-Cluster aims to increase interaction with student bodies and student unions in coming meetings.
+CLUSTER aims to increase interaction with student bodies and student unions in upcoming meetings.
 Please contact the Secretary General for more information.